MertGM/simplediscord/README.md

 git clone https://github.com/MertGM/simplediscord
 cd simplediscord
 py -m build
-py -m pip install dist/SimpleDiscord-version.wz or tar
+py -m pip install SimpleDiscord-0.1.3-py3-none-any.whl or SimpleDiscord-0.1.3.tar.gz

 ```

 # Setting up a bot

-To create a bot you need to go to the discord's application page at: https://discord.com/developers/applications.
+To create a bot, first create an application at: https://discord.com/developers/applications.
 After creating an application go to the Bot section in settings.
 1. If you want to filter messages in your server, then tick 'message content intent' on.
 2. Go to OAuth > URL Generator in the settings.
-3. Enable 'bot' and 'applications.commands' in scopes, set up your permissions according to your needs,
+3. Enable 'bot' and 'applications.commands' in scopes, set up your permissions according to your needs
 or choose 'Administrator' to have everything you can.
 4. Copy the generated url at the bottom and paste it in your search bar + enter.